Do minimum car parking rates encourage higher private vehicle use?

 Minimum car parking requirements, initially introduced to address parking shortages, have inadvertently contributed to the growth of private vehicle use, exacerbating issues such as traffic congestion and environmental degradation.
 Recognising this paradox, urban planners and policymakers must reevaluate current regulations and explore alternative approaches that prioritise sustainable transportation options.
 By fostering public transport-oriented development, implementing flexible parking standards, and investing in alternative transportation, cities can create a more balanced and environmentally friendly urban mobility landscape.
 It is crucial to shift the focus from merely accommodating private vehicles to building cities that prioritise accessibility, efficiency, and sustainability for all residents.

-Written by Oliver Mihaila - Senior Traffic Engineer
+Written by Oliver Mihaila - Associate

-Written by Oliver Mihaila - Senior Traffic Engineer
+Written by Oliver Mihaila - Associate

 My role at Amber allows me to work with highly talented people who are driven to make our communities better.
 I enjoy using data to improve the efficiency and safety of our road networks and transportation systems as it is critically important to ensure people can move around in a more sustainable way as our cities grow.